AtmosphereTeam/AtmosphereOS/Executables/AtmosphereReadme.txt

     Ui/Usability
     And being user-friendly
-Atmosphere is still in beta and many changes are bound to happen We hope you enjoy your time on Atmosphere11 v0.1.0!
-(I know the naming is inconsistent but we're working on it ok?)
+Atmosphere is still in beta and many changes are bound to happen We hope you enjoy your time on AtmosphereOS v0.1.0!
 <3 Atmosphere Team and Goldendraggon